-Ever faced a situation where you know the Bible has something to say, but you can't find where to look?
-Psalmlog is a voice and text journaling app that meets you in that moment — speak or type what you're going through, and in about a minute you receive personalized Scripture passages, practical next steps, and encouragement rooted in God's Word.^1
+Ever faced a moment where you know the Bible has something to say, but can't find where to look?
+Psalmlog is a voice and text journaling app that meets you there — speak or type what you're going through, and in about a minute you receive a six-point reflection: affirmation, Scripture, reflection, prayer, encouragement, and a step you can act on.^1

-Unlike a concordance or keyword search, Psalmlog's AI analyzes the context and emotion of your situation to surface relevant passages you might never find on your own.
-A "Walking It Out" tracker helps you follow through on next steps between entries, and a spiritual insights dashboard reveals emotional trends and recurring themes over time.^2 It works on iOS, Android, and the web, with offline support for up to three sessions.^3
+Unlike a concordance or keyword search, Psalmlog's AI analyzes the context and emotion of your situation to surface passages you might never find on your own.
+Higher tiers remember weeks to months of your journey, so guidance builds on what you've already shared rather than resetting each entry.^2 A "Walking It Out" tracker turns each next step into a checkable practice between entries, an insights dashboard surfaces emotional trends and recurring themes over time, and a weekly "Spiritual Pulse" (Shepherd plan) summarizes your last seven days.^2

-Psalmlog's statement of faith holds the Bible as the inspired, infallible Word of God and commits to "sola scriptura" over denominational opinion, affirming doctrines including the authority of Scripture, the Trinity, and the deity and work of Christ.^5 Its FAQ is explicit that it does not recognize the Book of Mormon or Doctrine and Covenants as Scripture and does not draw from the New World Translation.^4 Crisis resources (the 988 Suicide & Crisis Lifeline) surface automatically when an entry signals someone is struggling — verified in hands-on testing by faith.tools.^6
+Psalmlog's statement of faith holds the Bible as the inspired, infallible Word of God and commits to "sola scriptura" over denominational opinion, affirming doctrines including the authority of Scripture, the Trinity, the deity and work of Christ, salvation through the Holy Spirit, eternal destiny, the spiritual unity of believers, God's design for gender, the sanctity of marriage, sexual purity, the sanctity of human life, and redemption, healing, and transformation.^5 Its FAQ is explicit that it does not recognize the Book of Mormon or Doctrine and Covenants as Scripture and does not draw from the New World Translation.^6 Crisis resources (the 988 Suicide & Crisis Lifeline) surface automatically when an entry signals someone is struggling — verified in hands-on testing by faith.tools.^7

 "I've tried a few [journaling apps], but have had the most success with Psalmlog from a reflective journaling standpoint.
-Helps me track over time as well."^8
+Helps me track over time as well."^9

 Notable- Founded by Preston Zeller after the loss of his brother in 2019; his grief journey and documentary The Art of Grieving (viewed in 40+ countries) became the seed for connecting real-life situations with Scripture^3